ioos/bio_data_guide/datasets/TPWD_HARC_BagSeine/TPWD_HARC_BagSeine_OBISENV.md

          sampleSizeValue = surface_area_num,
          eventDate = CompDate)
 ```
-The next file we need to create is the occurrence file.
+The next file we need to create is the Occurrence file.
 This file includes all the information about the species that were observed.
 An occurrence in Darwin Core is the intersection of an organism at a time and a place.
 We have already done the work to identify the time and place in the event file so we don't need to do that again here.
 What we do need to is identify all the information about the organisms.
 Another piece of information that goes in here is basisOfRecord which is a required field and has a controlled vocabulary.
 For the data we work with you'll usually put "HumanObservation" or "MachineObservation".
 If it's eDNA data you'll use "MaterialSample".
 If your data are part of a museum collection you'll use "PreservedSpecimen".

 Important to note that there is overlap in the Darwin Core terms that "allowed" to be in the event file and in the occurrence file.
 This is because data can be submitted as "Occurrence Only" where you don't have a separate event file.
 In that case, the location and date information will need to be included in the occurrence file.
 Since we are formatting this dataset as a sampling event we will not include location and date information in the occurrence file.
 To see all the Darwin Core terms that can go in the occurrence file go here https://tools.gbif.org/dwca-validator/extension.do?id=dwc:occurrence.